MichelleSambiase/spill-your-notes/README.md

 # Spill your things!

-A web app for your things!
+A web app for your notes!

 ## Authors